MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 For a more detailed comparison of behavior differences for specific protection settings, see [Comparing the behavior of protection settings for a label](../configure-policy-migrate-labels.md#comparing-the-behavior-of-protection-settings-for-a-label).

-#### Features that will not be in the Azure Information Protection unified labeling client
+#### Features not planned to be in the Azure Information Protection unified labeling client

 Although the Azure Information Protection unified labeling client is still under development, the following features and behavior differences from the Azure Information Protection client are not planned to be available in future releases for the Azure Information Protection unified labeling client: